ssalma2002/MyNotes/README.md

 A simple form in which the user have to enter an email and password.
 Connected with firebase.
 Email Verification
+Textbutton to login if already have an account
 ## Login view
 A simple form in which the user have to enter your email and password , that he has already registered in the system.
 Connected with firebase.
+Textbutton to login if no account